pingcap/docs-tidb-operator/en/maintain-a-kubernetes-node.md

 ### Step 5: Recover after maintenance (for temporary maintenance only)

-If you perform long-term maintenance or permanently take the node offline, skip this step.
+If you plan to perform long-term maintenance or permanently take the node offline, skip this step.

 For temporary maintenance, perform the following recovery operations after the node maintenance is completed: